-32. Capital management
+31. Capital management

 The primary objective of the Company's capital management is to ensure that it has appropriate capital structure in order to support its business and maximise shareholder value.
-As at 30 September 2021, the Company's debt-to-equity ratio was 0.46:1 (2020: 0.38:1).
+As at 30 September 2022, the Company's debt-to-equity ratio was 0.54:1 (2021: 0.46:1).

-33. Event after the reporting period
+32. Event after the reporting period

-The meeting of Company's Board of Directors, held on 23 November 2021 passed the resolution to propose the payment of a dividend for the year 2021 at Baht ... per share, or a total of Baht ... million.
-The Board of Directors will propose the dividend payment for approval by the Annual General Meeting of the Company's Shareholders for the year 2022.
+On 22 November 2022, a meeting of Company's Board of Directors passed a resolution to propose the payment of a dividend for the year 2022 of Baht 0.60 per share, or a total of Baht 155.9 million.
+The Board of Directors will propose the dividend payment for approval by the Annual General Meeting of the Company's Shareholders for the year 2023.

-34. Approval of financial statements
+33. Approval of financial statements

-These financial statements were authorised for issue by the Company's Board of Directors on 23 November 2021.
+These financial statements were authorised for issue by the Company's Board of Directors on 22 November 2022.